Against overpowering hardships, thousands of Burundian children strive for a better future each day by walking more than 12 miles to school.

 In Need for Intervention

-Burundi, one of the poorest countries in the world, is nestled directly below the infamous country of Rwanda.
-The countries have shared the same colonial history and the, same tragic ethnic cleansings and genocides that have occurred since the 1960’s.
-Since the end of the recent 13-year civil war (1993-2006), the recovery has been extremely slow and the level of poverty has deepened.
-The GDP per Capita in Burundi has been lower than that of Haiti since 2010.
-Education has become a costly privilege in Burundi; only a few finish high school.
-Electricity, clean drinking water, sanitation and other basic infrastructure are absent in the majority of schools.
+Burundi, one of the poorest countries in the world, is nestled between Tanzania, DRC (Congo), & Rwanda.
+Rwanda & Burundi share the same colonial history.
+Both have endured the same ethnic cleansing and genocide events that have occurred since the 1960’s.
+Since the end of the most-recent 13-year civil war (1993-2006), the Burundi recovery has been extremely slow and the poverty level has deepened.
+Its per capita GDP has been even lower than that of Haiti since 2010.
+Education has become a costly privilege in Burundi; very few students graduate from high school.
+Electricity, clean drinking water, sanitation and other basic infrastructure are absent from the majority of schools.

-Burundi has the second highest population density in Africa with an estimated 9 million people on only 10,740 square miles (similar to the size of the state of Massachusetts).
-According the Central Intelligence Agency, Burundi ranked number 7 for highest birthrate county in the world.
-Due to the harsh living environments, disease and food deprivation Burundians have a life expectancy of less than 62 years.
+Burundi has the second highest population density in Africa with an estimated 9 million people in only 10,740 square miles (similar to the size of the state of Massachusetts).
+According the Central Intelligence Agency, Burundi has the 7th highest birthrate in the world.
+Due to the harsh living conditions, including disease and food deprivation, Burundian life expectancy is less than 62 years.

 Defying the Odds

-Against overpowering hardships, thousands of Burundian children strive for a better future each day by walking more than 12 miles to school, most times without shoes, on rough country paths.
+Against overpowering hardships, thousands of Burundian children strive for a better future each day by walking more than 12 miles to school on rough country paths.
+And often without shoes.
 These children are resilient to the unfortunate forces surrounding their lives and know that their only ticket out of poverty is education.
-Just a small act of kindness, a donation, can mean the difference between destined poverty or a fighting chance to become something or someone greater than a their circumstances.
+Just a small act of kindness, a donation, can make a difference between certain poverty and the possibility for something better.
+Please give these students a fighting chance to become something or someone greater than their circumstances.